If you’re planning your Southern Spain itinerary, you’re probably wondering where to spend the most time, what cities to visit, and which to skip.

 I have to start this list with my favorite city in all of Spain – Granada.

-Granada is an absolute tourist hot spot in Spain, especially in the summer months, but it gets pretty busy even in the off-season period.
+Granada is an absolute tourist hot spot in Spain, especially in the summer, but it gets pretty busy even during the off-season period.
 The reason?

-The ancient Moorish palace complex of Alhambra, which attracts millions of visitors each year.
-It’s a large historical complex with an Alcazaba fortress and the gardens of Generalife attached to it.
+The ancient Moorish palace complex of Alhambra attracts millions of visitors yearly.
+It’s a sizeable historical complex with an Alcazaba fortress and the gardens of Generalife attached to it.

-The palace grounds consist of several locations, the most famous ones being the courtyard of the Lions, and the Palace of Charles V. Some of the locations like the Palace of Charles V and the main courtyard between the Nazaries Palace and the Alcazaba can be visited free of charge anytime.
+The palace grounds consist of several locations, the most famous ones being the courtyard of the Lions and the Palace of Charles V. Some places, like the Palace of Charles V and the central courtyard between the Nazaries Palace and the Alcazaba, can be visited free of charge anytime.

-If you’re planning to visit the Alhambra, I strongly suggest getting your tickets as soon as possible as they tend to sell out weeks in advance, and you might struggle to get them on short notice even in off-season months (I couldn’t get a ticket in December as they were sold out for a week ahead).
+If you plan to visit Alhambra, get your tickets immediately.
+They tend to sell out weeks in advance, and you might struggle to get them on short notice, even in off-season months (I couldn’t get a ticket in December as they were sold out for a week ahead).

-In addition to this beautiful historic location, you can also explore the old town stretching at the foothills of Alhambra, called Albaicin.
-It’s a maze of narrow cobbled roads leading up to the hills, offering gorgeous views of the main landmark, and some pretty spectacular locations to enjoy a meal with a glass of tinto de verano.
+In addition to this beautiful historic location, you can also explore the old town stretching at the foothills of Alhambra called Albaicin.
+It’s a maze of narrow, cobbled roads leading up to the hills, offering gorgeous views of the prominent landmark and some pretty spectacular locations to enjoy a meal with a glass of tinto de verano.
 While on the topic of food, Granada is also famous for keeping up with the tradition of offering free tapas with every drink ordered.

 Seville